salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 ### Grammar of opaque result types

-The grammatical productions for opaque result types aren't straightforward:
+The grammatical productions for opaque result types are straightforward:

 ```
-type ::= 'opaque' type where-clause[opt] opaque-conditional-requirement*
+type ::= opaque-type opaque-type*
      |   '_'

-opaque-conditional-requirement ::= where-clause '->' requirement-list
+opaque-type ::= 'opaque' type where-clause[opt]
 ```

-The first `type` production introduces the `opaque` type with its optional `where` clause and conditional requirements; the second `type` production introduces the contextual type `_` to describe the opaque result type.
+The first `type` production allows a sequence of `opaque-type` clauses.
+Each of those is `opaque` followed by a type (that is semantically restricted to an existential) and an optional `where` clause.
+The second `type` production introduces the contextual type `_` to describe the opaque result type.

-The conditional requirements is a set of `where` clauses, each followed by a `requirement-list`.

 ### Restrictions on opaque result types